understandable-machine-intelligence-lab/Quantus/README.md

 </p>

-**Implementations.** This project started with the goal of collecting existing evaluation metrics that have been introduced in the context of Explainable Artificial Intelligence (XAI) research.
-Along the way of implementation, it became clear that XAI metrics most often belong to one out of six categories i.e., 1) faithfulness, 2) robustness, 3) localisation 4) complexity 5) randomisation or 6) axiomatic metrics.
-It is important to note here that in XAI literature, the categories are often mentioned under different naming conventions e.g., 'robustness' is often replaced for 'stability' or 'sensitivity' and "'faithfulness' is commonly interchanged for 'fidelity').
+This project started with the goal of collecting existing evaluation metrics that have been introduced in the context of Explainable Artificial Intelligence (XAI) research — to help automate the task of _XAI quantification_.
+Along the way of implementation, it became clear that XAI metrics most often belong to one out of six categories i.e., 1) faithfulness, 2) robustness, 3) localisation 4) complexity 5) randomisation or 6) axiomatic metrics (note, however, that the categories are oftentimes mentioned under different naming conventions e.g., 'robustness' is often replaced for 'stability' or 'sensitivity' and 'faithfulness' is commonly interchanged for 'fidelity').
 The library contains implementations of the following evaluation metrics:

 <details>
 <summary>Faithfulness</summary>